paldepind/flyd/README.md

 The stream above that logs the responses from the server should only be called after an actual response has been recieved (otherwise `responses()` whould return `undefined`).
 For this purpose you can pass `stream` an array of initial dependencies.
-The stream body not get called before all of the declared streams evaluate to something other than `undefined`.
+The stream body will not be called before all of the declared streams evaluate to something other than `undefined`.

 ### Using promises for asynchronous operations

 Flyd has inbuilt support for promises.
-Just like a promise can never be resolved with a promise, a promise can never flow down a stream.
+Similairly to how a promise can never be resolved with a promise, a promise can never flow down a stream.
 Instead the fulfilled value of the promise will be sent down the stream.

 ```javascript
 var urls = stream('/something.json');